INTERNATIONAL BLUES CHALLENGE

 The CRBN provides this service at no cost.
 Funding is obtained though fund-raising activities and grant writing.

-If interested in Blues Education and Enrichment Programs for your school or youth program, please contact Sonny Speed.
+If interested in Blues in the Schools for your school or youth program, please contact Richard Green.

 Our parent organization, the Blues Foundation, expanded its longstanding Blues in the Schools youth education efforts with a new initiative that began in 2010 entitled Generation Blues.
 Generation Blues was created to provide financial assistance to aspiring young blues musicians whose limited financial resources might prohibit them from attending a blues music learning opportunity.